Posts

 Image

 Read any November/December issue of a lifestyle magazine, and you'll find dozens of free and low-cost ways to celebrate the holidays.
 Plenty of time-saving strategies.
 A lot of discussion about giving experiences rather than stuff.
 But spending less, saving time, and giving fewer tangible gifts won't necessarily lead to a happy minimalist holiday.
-Minimalism is about keeping only what you need and love, making space for things and activities you care about by discarding things and activities you don't.
-Simply cutting costs and clutter may leave you feeling stingy and unsatisfied.
+Minimalism is about keeping only what you need and love – making space for things and activities you care about by discarding things and activities you don't.
+Simply cutting costs and clutter may leave you feeling stingy and unsatisfied .
+How can you create a truly meaningful holiday?
 Buy and do less in order to experience more fulfillment.
 Happiness comes from meeting needs and desires.
 So to achieve satisfaction, you must discover what you need and want.
-Take some time to ponder these questions.
-Why are you celebrating this holiday?
-It's easy to go through the motions, to work at a to-do list simply because it exists.
-But any holiday is just a date
+Take some time to ponder these three questions.
+1. Why are you celebrating this holiday?
+It's easy to go through the motions, to work at a to-do list simpl

 A Silent Night